eProsima/Integration-Service-docs/docs/dynamicdata.rst

     $ cmake .
     $ make

-It should generate the file *libtypeatypeb.so* in the current directory and that's the library that *IS* expects when loads the :class:`config.xml` file.
+It should generate the file *libtypeatypeb.so* in the current directory, and that's the library that *IS* expects when loads the :class:`config.xml` file.

 This example needs a :ref:`transformation library` too.
 There is a complete *use case* about *transformation libraries* in :ref:`Data transformation` section.

-At this point, there is a configuration file :class:`config.xml` created, and a *types library* *libtypeatypeb.so* built. *Integration Service* is able to generate both dynamic types and connect two *DDS Worlds* adapting their data types to be compatible.
+At this point, there is a configuration file :class:`config.xml` created, and a *types library* *libtypeatypeb.so* built. *Integration Service* now allows generating both dynamic types and connect two *DDS Worlds* adapting their data types to be compatible.

 .. code-block:: bash